danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/DeckKit.md

 ![DeckKit logo](Logo.png)

-DeckKit is a SwiftUI library that lets you create deck-based SwiftUI apps.
-It has a ``DeckView`` that can render a list of items, with support for swipe gestures, edge swipe actions, shuffling, etc.
+DeckKit is a SwiftUI library that makes it easy to create card and deck-based apps.

+DeckKit has a ``Card`` view that can render a card-like view, a ``Deck`` that can render a deck of items, with support for swipe gestures, edge swipes, shuffling, etc.

 DeckKit can be customized to great extent.
-You can change colors, fonts, etc. and use completely custom views and animations.
-It also has other views like the ``DeckPageView``, as well as tools to manage favorites.
+You can change colors, fonts, etc. and use completely custom views.